jhanink/javascript-things/README.md

 * Exemplar Prototypes
    * Used to clone an object as a means of "Concatenative Inheritance" instead of using classes
+* Functional Programming
-* Pure Functions
+   * Pure functions
       * Idempotent
       * Free of side effects
+   * First class functions
+   * Higher order functions

 ### Git Projects